 General terms of business

-General Terms and Conditions („GTC“) of KNAPP GmbH apply to the entrepreneurs according to the definition of the Consumer Protection Act.
-(18-11-01)
+General Terms and Conditions („GTC“) of KNAPP GmbH for legal relationships with Companies according to the Consumer Protection Act

 All our declarations of intent and legal transactions and acts (in particular, supplies and services) have these general terms of business as their basis.
 Terms in offers, orders, or the general terms of business of the purchaser, which are not identical to those indicated in the general terms of business, are invalid even if we do not contradict them.
 If a provision in these general terms of business is or becomes invalid, this does not affect the validity of the remaining provisions.
 Any changes made must be in writing (for which purpose fax suffices), including waiving of this requirement of written form.
 These terms and conditions do not apply to consumers as defined by the Austrian Consumer Protection Act.